ffxivcode/AutoDuty/README.md

 The paths will also run over all loot containers and, when configured, will pick up the loot and do something with it while either in between dungeon runs or after your set amount of runs are over.

 Creating paths is also supported and easily accomplished within AutoDuty by using the `Build` tab at the top.
-Here, you can place waypoints and generate a path for a dungeon if it's not supported.
+For path status, please refer to the pinned spreadsheet in the AutoDuty channel in the [support Discord](https://discord.gg/punishxiv).

-# Automatic Job Leveling
+# Automatic Leveling

 <img align="right" height="250" src="Assets/leveling.png">